Boeing cruises past forecasts, sees no sign of cost trouble

 (Reuters) - Boeing Co’s (BA.N) profit surged past Wall Street estimates in the first quarter and booming demand for commercial jets pushed the world’s biggest planemaker to raise forecasts for cash flow and earnings in what promises to be another record year.

-Speaking after the results, Chief Executive Officer Dennis Muilenburg also played down concerns expressed by fellow manufacturer Caterpillar (CAT.N) about rising materials costs which could squeeze profit margins.
+Speaking after the results, Chief Executive Officer Dennis Muilenburg also played down concerns expressed by fellow U.S. manufacturing export giant Caterpillar (CAT.N) about rising materials costs, which could squeeze profit margins.

-Boeing’s core earnings, which exclude certain pension costs, jumped to $3.64 per share from $2.17 per share a year earlier, dwarfing a consensus forecast of $2.58 per share and sending shares as much as 4.5 percent higher.
+Boeing’s core earnings, which exclude certain pension costs, jumped to $3.64 per share from $2.17 a year earlier, dwarfing a consensus forecast of $2.58 per share and sending its shares as much as 4.5 percent higher.

 “We’re not seeing anything there (in costs) that’s a material effect right now,” Muilenburg said.